jdomingu19/hello-javascript/README.md

 ## 📝 License

-This repository is licensed under the terms of the [Apache License 2.0](LICENSE)
+This repository is licensed under the terms of the [Apache License 2.0](LICENSE).
+The license grants permission to use, modify, and distribute the code with proper attribution, while ensuring that improvements and extensions remain open and accessible to the community.

 > Built with '\u{2665}' (♥) by Jesús Domínguez [@jdomingu19](https://github.com/jdomingu19/)